Omycron83/Notes/Analysis/Padé Approximizations.md

 4. Solve the resulting equations, where there are $N + M$ equations and $N + M$ unknowns

 ### Example: Approximating $sin(x)$ at $x = 0$ by a $M = 6$, $N = 2$ Padé:
+## Attention: Redo this, the original taylor approximation is wrong!!!

 Lets first construct the Taylor series by figuring out the derivative values at $x = 0$ for the 0'th to 8'th derivative, which are, luckily, easy to calculate as most are sine (thus equating to 0) and the rest being cosine with alternating signs:
 $P_{8} = 0 + x - 0 - \frac{x^2}{2} + 0 + \frac{x^4}{4} - 0 - \frac{x^6}{6} + 0 + \frac{x^8}{8}$